pavel-grigorev/spring-icomponent/README.md

 ## Declaring `@Handler` annotation on a method

-The following example demonstrates options to define method handler for specific method:
+The following example demonstrates the options to define a method handler for a method:

 ```java
 @Service